-when you grow up in london you’re used to having incredible heritage architecture on your doorstep, but having moved north i’ve been delighted to discover a wealth of spectacular victorian, georgian and neo-gothic buildings to discover.
+When you grow up in London you’re used to having incredible heritage architecture on your doorstep, but having moved to Manchester I’ve been delighted to find a wealth of spectacular Victorian, Georgian and Neo-Gothic buildings to discover here too.

-a more sophisticated mood board up next, inspired by the edwardian scroll detailing of the ironworks wall decor 1 tile, which i’d use to tile a statement splashback around the basin. the rest of the room i’d tiled in black and white, with a white linear border a third of the way up the wall, to create an elegant and stylish vibe. i’d bring in a little additional colour by painting the woodwork in a similar pale green-y blue hue to the tiles, to help tie everything together.
+A more sophisticated mood board up next, inspired by the Edwardian scroll detailing of the Ironworks Wall Decor 1 tile, which I’d use to tile a statement splashback around the basin.
+The rest of the room I’d tile in black and white, with a white linear border a third of the way up the wall, to create an elegant and stylish vibe.
+I’d bring in a little additional colour by painting the woodwork in a similar pale green-y blue hue to the tiles, to help tie everything together.

 Accessories-wise I’ve brought my new favourite scent into the space in the form of Skandinavisk’s new Hav – Distant Shores range.
 Scandinavian for ‘sea’, Hav evokes the sense of the vast Nordic coastline, where the cold Baltic and Atlantic waters touch the peninsula, and the fresh wind and sea spray carry the the resilient scent of Rugosa rose and hawthorn from the shoreline.